 Your adoption and support will help us:

 - promote sustainable use of natural resources in the region, including improved management of pastureland

-- work with local communities to monitor snow leopard movement and reduce human-snow leopard conflict
+- work with local communities to monitor snow leopards and their prey

 - fund our other essential work around the world